snarkymcsnarkpants/dad_joke_repo/the collection.md

 - We all know why 6 is afraid of 7.
 (Because 7 8 9) But why did 7 eat 9?
 Because 7 wanted 3 squared meals a day!
 - If I get a job at a railroad... will they expect me to know the job or will they train me?
 - If a dairy cow doesn't produce, is it a milk dud or an udder failure?
+- What has 5 toes and isn't your foot?
+My foot.

 One Liners

+- You shouldn't wear glasses when playing football...   it's a contact sport.
+- I'm reading a great book about lubricants.
+It's non-friction.
+- If you slap Dwayne Johnson's butt, you've hit rock bottom.
+- Before the invention of the crowbar, most crows just drank at home.
 - I found a new Box Wine I really like, it's called Cardboardeux.
 - My friend David had his ID stolen.
 Now he is just Dave.
 - Orion’s Belt is a big waist of space!   ...that was a mediocre joke.
 Only three stars.